conveyordata/data-product-portal/integrations/terraform/README.md

 We also included a sample [python script](./envs/portal/read_portal_config.py) that will retrieve the portal configuration and convert it to the same config representation that you can find in the [config folder](./envs/portal/config)

+## Automatically updating the terraform configuration with the retrieved configuration files
+For now the data product portal does not support automatically updating the terraform configuration if the configuration has changed, so the easiest would be to run the python script and update the configuration files manually or on a schedule (daily, hourly,...).
+We intend to add this functionality in a later release as part of the core data platform portal release.